Thursday, April 17, 2025

 And that’s what Jesus did.

-It wasn't just the breaking of bread or washing feet.
-It was who was at the table.
+It wasn't just the breaking of bread or washing feet if you think of it.
+It was actually WHO was at the table.
 Judas was there.
 Peter was there.
 All of them.
 The same ones He walked with, the same ones He loved.
 And in just a few hours, they would all leave.
 One would betray Him, one would deny Him, the rest would disappear.
 But He still served them.
 Still fed them.
-Still chose to love them without holding back.
+Still chose to love them without hesitation.

-I've had those moments too.
-The times when I reached out to someone who'd stabbed me in the back, offering forgiveness they never asked for.
-When I defended someone's character even though they'd publicly humiliated me before.
-When I kept silent about the hurtful things someone had done, refusing to participate in the same gossip that had wounded me.
-When I chose not to retaliate after discovering someone I trusted had been undermining me for months.
-And seeing that kind of love given anyway... it just gets to me.
+I’ve had those moments in my life too.
+The times when I reached out to someone who had hurt me deeply, offering forgiveness even though they never asked for it.
+When I defended someone’s character even after they had publicly humiliated me.
+When I stayed quiet about the things they had done, refusing to join in the gossip that had caused me pain.
+When I chose not to fight back after discovering someone I trusted had been working against me for months.
+I chose to do these things because I have seen Jesus do the same as I study the Bible.
+I have noticed how God favors people who choose to do what is right, even after they have been wronged.

-Honestly, I’ve been both Peter and Judas in different ways.
-I’ve stayed beside people in their pain, but resented them silently in my heart.
-I’ve told God I was doing it out of love, when deep down, I was just trying to feel needed or right.
-I’ve offered help and comfort, but with conditions...expecting something back, even if it was just appreciation or validation.
-And when I didn’t get it, I felt bitterness grow, and I didn’t fight it as hard as I should have.
+If I am completely honest, I have to confess that I’ve been both Peter and Judas in different ways.
+I’ve stayed with people in their pain, yet carried silent resentment in my heart.
+I’ve told God I was doing it out of love, when deep down I was really just trying to feel needed or to be right.
+I’ve offered help and comfort, but with conditions, expecting something in return, even if it was only appreciation or acknowledgment.
+And when I didn’t get it, bitterness would grow, and I didn’t fight it as I should have.

-There were moments I kept replaying someone’s offense long after I said I forgave them.
-I’d bring it to God in prayer, but more as a way to vent than to surrender.
-And sometimes, I used prayer as a cover for pride asking for change in others while ignoring what He was asking me to lay down.
+There were times I kept replaying someone’s offense long after I said I forgave them.
+I would bring it to God in prayer, but more as a way to vent than to truly surrender it.
+Sometimes, I used prayer as a cover for pride, asking Him to change others while ignoring what He was asking me to let go.

-I’ve avoided His voice when it felt like it would cost too much.
-I’ve delayed obedience until it fit more comfortably into my plans.
-I’ve told myself I was waiting on His timing when really, I was stalling because I didn’t want to let go.
-And I’ve asked for clarity when deep down, I already knew what He was asking.
-I just didn’t like the answer.
+I have avoided His voice when following it felt too costly.
+I have delayed obedience until it fit more comfortably into my plans.
+I have told myself I was waiting on His timing, when really, I was stalling because I didn’t want to let go.
+I have asked for clarity when deep down, I already knew what He was asking, but I didn’t like the answer.

-I’ve spoken words that looked kind on the outside but carried judgment underneath.
-I’ve done things that looked like love but were rooted in self-righteousness.
-I’ve chosen what was easy over what was holy, not once or twice, but as a pattern.
-I’ve sought justice for myself while ignoring mercy for others.
-And I’ve made peace with little compromises, thinking they weren’t a big deal—knowing full well they were pulling me away from Him.
+I have spoken words that looked kind on the outside but carried judgment underneath.
+I have done things that looked like love but were rooted in self-righteousness.
+I have chosen what was easy over what was holy, not once or twice, but as a pattern.
+I have sought justice for myself while ignoring mercy for others.
+I have made peace with little compromises, thinking they weren’t a big deal, knowing full well they were pulling me away from Him.

-These aren’t just mistakes.
-They’re things I know wouldn’t please God.
-Things I’ve done not just despite Him, but against Him.
-And the hardest part is knowing I knew better, and still did them anyway.
+These are not just mistakes.
+They are things I know would not please God.
+Things I have done not just despite Him, but against Him.
+And the hardest part is knowing I knew better and still did them anyway.

 And still, I’ve been welcomed back to the table.
 Every time.

-Jesus didn’t wait for me to get everything right before inviting me in.
-He didn’t need me to justify my delays, or explain why I held on to things I should’ve surrendered.
-He saw every moment I chose comfort over obedience, every thought I nursed that went against Him and He still called me His.
+Jesus didn’t wait for me to have everything figured out before inviting me in.
+He didn’t need me to justify my delays or explain why I held on to things I should have surrendered.
+He saw every moment I chose comfort over obedience, every thought I nursed that went against Him, and He still called me His.
 He knew I would twist good intentions into self-serving choices.
-He knew I would say His name with my mouth while resisting Him in my heart.
+He knew I would speak His name with my mouth while resisting Him in my heart.
 And still, He welcomed me.
-Not because I proved anything, but because He loved me before I even knew how to love Him back.
+I have given Him no reason to still welcome me.
+In fact, I can't prove anything.
+He simply loved me before I even knew how to love Him back.

-That kind of grace leaves me speechless, because if I were Him, I probably would've walked away from me.
-But He didn't.
+That kind of grace leaves me speechless and in so much awe, because if I were Him, I probably would have walked away from me.
+But He didn’t.
 He stayed.
+He stays.
 Every time.
 It’s the kind of love Paul describes in Romans 5:8: “But God demonstrates His own love for us in this: While we were still sinners, Christ died for us.”
 He loved us while we were still in the mess, not when we had it all figured out.
 And He continues to love me, even when I still mess up.

 Jesus knew what was coming.
 He knew Judas would betray Him.
-That Peter would deny Him.
-That the others would run and leave Him alone.
+He knew Peter would deny Him.
+He knew the others would run and leave Him alone.
 And yet, He still chose to serve them.
-He loved them, even when they were at their worst.
-He didn't defend Himself, didn't retaliate, didn't even call them out.
+He loved them even at their worst.
+He didn’t defend Himself, didn’t retaliate, didn’t call them out.
 He simply stayed.

-That's not the kind of strength our culture values, is it?
-We celebrate people who cut ties with anyone who hurts them, who publicly call out those who've wronged them, who make sure others know when they've been mistreated.
-But Jesus?
-He stayed humble.
+That isn’t the kind of strength our culture celebrates, is it?
+In our society, people who cut ties with anyone who hurts them, who publicly call out those who have wronged them, who make sure everyone knows when they’ve been mistreated are the ones praised.
+Many even advocate for that kind of resolve.
+You risk being mocked or ridiculed if you choose kindness.
+But Jesus’ example is completely different.
+He showed humility.
 He served the very people who hurt Him.
-That's real strength.
-The strength to love when it feels impossible.
-The strength to stay open when your heart's been broken.
-The kind of strength that doesn't need anyone's approval.
+That is real strength...not walking away.
+It is easy to just bail out, and that is actually weakness.
+Real strength is loving when it feels unfair.
+It is staying open when your heart has been broken.

-He doesn't grow tired of me even when I make the same mistakes over and over.
-He listens to my same old worries without impatience.
-He welcomes me back after I've ignored Him for weeks.
-He understands my limitations before I even explain them.
-He sees all the parts of myself I try to hide from others—my insecurities, my selfishness, my fears—and loves me no less for it.
-He stays constant when everyone else seems to come and go.
-Even on days when I feel completely unlovable, His love remains unchanged.
+He does not grow tired of me even when I fall into the same patterns.
+He listens to the same worries I bring to Him without impatience.
+He welcomes me back even after I have ignored Him for days or weeks.
+He understands my limits before I even try to explain them.
+He sees the parts of me I would rather keep hidden, my insecurities, my selfishness, my fears, and yet His love toward me does not lessen.
+He remains constant when everything else feels uncertain, and even on days when I struggle to see any good in myself, His love does not change.

-That's what changes me.
-Not guilt or obligation or fear, but witnessing that kind of love up close.
-It creates something new in me—a desire to trust again when trust feels foolish, to give when there's no promise of return, to stay open when everything in me wants to close up shop and call it a day.
-Because once you've been loved like that, you start seeing people differently.
-Not as threats or disappointments, but as souls worth staying for, worth serving, worth the risk of being hurt again.
+And that is what begins to change me.
+It is not guilt, not pressure, and not fear, but seeing that kind of love up close.
+It slowly creates something different in me, a willingness to trust again when it feels unwise, to give without expecting anything in return, and to remain open when everything in me wants to close off.
+Because once you have been loved that way, you begin to see people differently.
+Not just as those who can hurt or disappoint you, but as people worth staying for, worth serving, and worth the risk of being hurt again.

-Maundy Thursday stands out because it reminds me of the kind of love that doesn't make sense by any worldly standard.
-The kind that asks for nothing in return.
-That night, Jesus showed a love so contrary to human nature—choosing to serve those who would soon abandon Him.
-And He gave us a new commandment: “Love one another.
+Maundy Thursday stands out to me because it brings me back to this kind of love, one that does not make sense by the standards we all are used to.
+It is a love that expects nothing in return.
+That night, Jesus chose to serve the very people who would soon leave Him, and in doing so, He gave a command that still confronts us now: “Love one another.
 As I have loved you, so you must love one another” (John 13:34).

 No comments: